parallel installs in nixpkgs

 Parting words

-If you suspect that package fails parallel installs in nixpkgs
+If you suspect that package fails parallel installs in nixpkgs try to

-add a enableParallelInstalling = false;
+add a enableParallelInstalling = false; as a workaround.

-made one step closer to build most packages with full
+nixpkgs made one step closer to build most packages with full

 available parallelism.
-Packages like openssl
+Packages like openssl already build faster in

-branch of nixpkgs
+staging branch of nixpkgs.

 It did not take much code to enable parallel installs only for packages that already enable parallel builds.